EstelleGvl/unknownhands/pages/about.md

 Roadmap milestones and release notes are on the [Roadmap](/roadmap) page.

-# Licensing & citation
+# Ethics & care
+Unknown Hands is directed by Estelle Guéville (Yale University) with advice from colleagues in manuscript studies and digital humanities.
+See the [Team page](/team) for advisors, collaborators, and acknowledgments.

+We aim to represent people’s work accurately and respectfully.
+When records include sensitive details or contested attributions, we document the basis, allow for disagreement, and respond to takedown/correction requests.
+[Contact us](/contact) for concerns.

 - Site content: CC BY 4.0 (please attribute Unknown Hands and author).
 - Data: CC BY (or CC0 for selected fields) - see the [Data](/data) page for details.

 **Please cite as:**
 *Unknown Hands: Female Scribes in Pre-1600 Christian Europe*, ed.
 Estelle Guéville, v.1.1 (2025), URL.

-# Ethics & care
-We aim to represent people’s work accurately and respectfully.
-When records include sensitive details or contested attributions, we document the basis, allow for disagreement, and respond to takedown/correction requests.
-[Contact us](/contact) for concerns.

-# Who we are
-Unknown Hands is directed by Estelle Guéville (Yale University) with advice from colleagues in manuscript studies and digital humanities.
-See the [Team page](/team) for advisors, collaborators, and acknowledgments.

 # Get involved
   - Share corrections or new evidence.